LauraVEkris/openrowingmonitor/docs/rower_settings.md

 Please note that the process identification numbers will differ.

-## Setting up a more detailed logging for a better insight into OpenRowingMonitor
+### Setting up a more detailed logging for a better insight into OpenRowingMonitor

 When installed, OpenRowingMonitor will not flood the log with messages.
-However, when testing it is great to see what OpenRowingMonitor is doing.
-So first thing to do is to set the following in the settings:
+However, when testing parameters is great to see what OpenRowingMonitor is doing under the hood.
+So, first thing to do is to set the following in the settings:

  ```js
  // Available log levels: trace, debug, info, warn, error, silent